-- Preview Email Newsletter

 * * *

-WASHINGTON, Nov.
-22 (TNSLrpt) -- The Congressional Research Service issued the following In Focus white paper (No. IF10209) on Nov.
-21, 2025, by Asian affairs specialist Mark E. Manyin and international trade and finance analyst Liana Wong.
+WASHINGTON, Dec.
+20 (TNSLrpt) -- The Congressional Research Service issued the following In Focus white paper (No. IF10354) on Dec.
+19, 2025, by international relations specialist Luisa Blanchfield.

 Here are excerpts: